-From 1350, in the Old Town of Gdańsk, there was a chapel of penitents dedicated to Saint Mary Magdalene.
-It consisted of two floors, a stair tower and an entrance from the east.
-In 1374 in Gdańsk, on the way from Rome to Vadstena in Sweden, a funeral procession with the mundane remains of Saint Brigid of Sweden stopped.
-The sarcophagus with the relics was placed first in the St. Mary’s church, and then moved to the penitential chapel.
-Stored relics began the great cult of Saint Brygid, which resulted in the creation of the monastery in 1394 and the construction of the nave of the main church in 1396.
-Its eastern wall touched the chapel of Maria Magdalena.
-The monastery buildings were situated between the northern wall of the church and the Radunia Canal.
-In the eastern part, the Sisters Bridgettines lived and in the western part, the Fathers Bridgettines.
+From 1350 in the Old Town of Gdańsk there was a chapel dedicated to St. Mary Magdalene, in which an association of penitent women called Madeleines led its life.
+In 1374 in Gdańsk, on the way from Rome to Vadstena in Sweden, a funeral procession with the earthly remains of Saint Bridget of Sweden stopped.
+The sarcophagus with the relics was first placed in St. Mary’s church, and then moved for two weeks to the penitential chapel.
+The relics started the great cult of St. Bridget, which made the Grand Master of the Teutonic Order decide to transform the association into a regular monastic convent, which resulted in the establishment of a monastery in 1394 and the construction of the nave of the church in 1397.
+In its eastern part, the Brigitte Sisters lived, and in the western part, since 1400, the Bridget Fathers.

 Webpage wikipedia.org, Bazylika św.
 Brygidy w Gdańsku.